 Discernment is more about holding fast to what is good than it’s about trying to find what’s wrong.
 That’s where we need to start.
 But we should never ignore genuine concerns.
 Our discernment about what isn’t right will only be sharp if we are holding fast to what is good.

 If you or your friends been disturbed and confused by some of the accusations going around that target the “NAR” or so-called “Kundalini in the church” check out my 99 cent e-book book Refuting Fallacious Criticisms Of Signs And Wonders.
 (You can also get it free for subscribing.)
 Consider Randy Clark’s response to Andrew Strom.
 Or check out Jon Welton’s response to “7 Major Concern About Bethel Church.”

 Have you ever felt your stomach turn in a church service, as if something was terribly wrong?
 I have.
 How do you deal with this?
 How do you discern if your own discernment is from God?
 And what do you do with it if it is?
-We’ll talk about these questions in the next two weeks.
+We continue by talking about these questions in Discerning Your Own Discernment and What To Do If You Discern Something’s Wrong.
 Hopefully, my thoughts may help some friends who are “feelers,” as I am.